 Peter has been a student of the guitar since the age of six.
 He graduated with a Bachelor’s Degree in Music Performance in 2003 from the University of Colorado in Boulder where he studied classical guitar with Charles Wolzien.
 Returning to his hometown of Buffalo, Peter received a Masters Degree in Music Performance in 2008 from the University of Buffalo where he studied with Joanne Castellani.
 Peter has been teaching guitar privately since 2000 with students of all ages.
 He works primarily with classical guitar students, however he also enjoys other genres of guitar music including Folk and Jazz among others.
 He began his Suzuki training in 2005 with Suzuki teacher trainers throughout the country including Mary Cay Neal, Joanne Castellani, Frank Longay, and Mary Lou Roberts.
 He has taken part in several Suzuki guitar festivals, seminars, and training courses.
 He plans to continue his Suzuki guitar training to include registration in all nine books.
 Peter began as an instructor at Buffalo Suzuki Strings in the summer of 2007.

-KAREN ROBINSON teaches Elementary General Music in the Cheektowaga Central School District.
+Karen Robinson teaches Elementary General Music in the Cheektowaga Central School District.
 She received her Bachelor of Music Degree from Westminster Choir College in Princeton, NJ, her Master of Science Degree from Buffalo State College with specialization in Multi-Disciplinary Arts and her American Orff-Schulwerk Certification from Memphis State University.
 She is a member of ECMEA and has participated in the All-County Festivals.
 She is also a member of the Western New York Orff-Schulwerk Association (WYNOSA), having served as a member of its Board and Past-President, as well as the National Orff-Schulwerk Association.
 She has been as an Orff-Schulwerk clinician for the ECMEA Conference Day and for many other colleges and organizations.
+Karen was the 2013 recipient of the BPO and ECMEA Award for Excellence in Music Education.
 In addition to her public school teaching, Karen also teaches children’s classes in Orff-Schulwerk for BSS as part of the Saturday morning program.